-That is why this is generally considered to be bad behavior that must be curbed.
+That is why jumping is generally considered bad behavior that you must curb.

 Even grooming a Chinook is fairly easy.
-A weekly brushing is all she needs to keep her coat from looking messy.
+Weekly brushing is all she needs to keep her coat from looking messy.

-If you spay your Chinook, then she may shed more often.
+Interestingly, if you neuter your Chinook, then she may shed more often.

 Generally, though, her shedding season happens twice a year, so she will require more brushing during these periods.